 - L. Salivarius: In a study analyzing pathogenic organisms that cause oral caries, or tooth decay, L. Salivarius was shown to reduce the organism counts and promote overall oral health8.

 - L. Casei: L Casei has been shown to fight GI ailments and intestinal diseases including but not limited to: irritable bowel syndrome, inflammatory bowel disease and diarrhea5.

 - S. Thermophilus: S. Thermophilus has displayed an ability to alleviate the symptoms of a wide variety of GI symptoms, most notably those associated with lactose intolerance9.
 This probiotic is highly recommended for preventative measures, especially among those with diets high in dairy.

 - B. Longum: Arguably the most important probiotic, B. Longum has displayed an ability to degrade cancer-causing nitrates, similar to L. Rhamnosus5.

 - B. Lactis: While many have adopted gluten free diets by choice in recent years, those suffering from coeliac disease have no choice if they wish to avoid small-bowel damage.
 B. Lactis can directly counteract the harmful effects of coeliac-toxic gliadin and serves as one of the most effective treatments for coeliac disease10.

-- B. Bifidum: Like L. Rhamnosus and B. Longum, B. Bifidum has been shown to fight ulcers and prevent the manifestation of colon cancer5.
+- B. Bifidum: Like L. Rhamnosus and B. Longum, B. Bifidum has been shown to fight ulcers and maintain colon health, helping to reduce risk of colon cancer5.